 - Animal care and behavior

 Due to recent economic conditions, the growing number of abandoned and distressed residential properties has been identified as a potential threat the public peace, health, and safety of local citizens.
-Upon incorporation, the City Council of the City of Wildomar adopted the County of Riverside’s Ordinance Number 881 addressing Distressed and Abandoned Residential Properties (codified as Chapter 15.88 of the Wildomar Municipal Code).
-Get full details here.
+Upon incorporation, the City Council of the City of Wildomar adopted the County of Riverside's Ordinance Number 881 addressing Distressed and Abandoned Residential Properties (codified as Chapter 15.88 of the Wildomar Municipal Code).
+Learn more on our Distressed and Abandoned Properties page.

 Wildomar conducts municipal elections in November of even-numbered years, the same time as many other offices are filled on the county, state and federal levels.
 For more information about election details and campaign finance reporting, see the City Clerk's page.